 On an episode of the Fertility Friday Podcast, Julie Casper, a health practitioner who specializes in Tissue and Mineral Analysis, describes a scenario where using the copper IUD can lead to copper toxicity.
 Casper explains that copper can kill bacteria and fungus (you can even use it in your garden) and how it works well in humid environments.
-If there is an infection or inflammation in the body, the body will actively draw more copper from the IUD in an effort to fight the infection, which will create an imbalance of minerals and cause symptoms of copper toxicity, like those listed above.
+If there is an infection or inflammation in the body, the body may actively draw more copper from the IUD in an effort to fight the infection, which could create an imbalance of minerals and cause symptoms of copper toxicity, like those listed above.
 For this reason, the Paragard website even says, “Do not use Paragard if you have a pelvic infection, get infections easily,” and so on.

-As it happens, this can affect a woman’s hormones.
+While the copper IUD doesn’t release hormones, it can in fact still alter biochemistry in the body.
 Dr. Izabella Wentz, author of Hashimoto’s Protocol: A 90-Day Plan for Reversing Thyroid Symptoms and Getting Your Life Back, wrote, “copper is considered a less toxic heavy metal but has been associated with sabotaging thyroid function.”
-The thyroid—as in, the gland that directly affects our reproductive hormones—is damaged by copper.
+The thyroid—which has significant impact on our reproductive hormones—can be damaged by copper.
 So, while some tout the copper IUD as the hormone-free option, using it creates a risk of damaging the part of the body that regulates our natural hormones!